Employability enhancement strategies for freshers

 Gaining relevant work experience is one of the most effective way to stand out as a fresher in the competitive industry.
 It provides you with practical skills, broadens your understanding of the industry, and helps you make informed career decisions.

 Networking, or the act of building and nurturing professional relationships, is an essential component of employability in the modern job market.
-It exposes you to opportunities, broadens your knowledge about your industry, and can provide you with guidance and support from seasoned professionals.
+It exposes one to opportunities, broadens one’s knowledge about their industry, and can provide guidance and support from seasoned professionals.
+Effective networking is far more than a superficial exchange of contact information.

 Networking is a two-way process.
 While it can open doors to job opportunities, it also involves helping others when you can.